Docs Your Domains How to Set Up SendLayer On Bluehost

 Accessing DNS Records in SendLayer

-When you add a domain to SendLayer, 5 unique DNS (Domain Name System) records are automatically generated for your domain.
+When you add a domain to your account, SendLayer will automatically detect your domain host and generate 5 DNS (Domain Name System) records unique to your domain.

 For more information, check out our article on why SendLayer creates a subdomain.